 \end{table}

 Experimental results are shown in Table III.
 Overall, we chose PSPNet to be the final image segmentation tool and improve it by combining it with two lightweight attention units, and we performed contrast experiments to thoroughly evaluate the effectiveness of the final model.
-We verify that ResNet with CBAM outperforms the other same baseline without bells, results shown a 1.32\% improvement in performance compared to the original PSPNet and even greater increment than other popular segmentation networks
+We verify that ResNet with CBAM outperforms the other same baseline without bells, results shown a 1.32 percentage point improvement in performance compared to the original PSPNet and even greater increment than other popular segmentation networks.In addition, as shown in Table 2, A-PSPNet increases the amount of network parameters by about 1.13% and the amount of calculation by 0.01% compared with PSPNet, which is better than DANet and Deeplabv3.

 \section{CONCLUSIONS}

 In the application of renal ultrasound image segmentation, we hope to improve the segmentation accuracy of the model at a very small cost, therefore, we propose an attention-based residual network structure and applied it to the pyramid scene parsing network model.
 Given an input and obtain the initial feature map, our model inferred the attention map in turn along the channel and spatial dimensions, then multiplied the attention-map by the input feature map and input it to the residual network structure, and repeated the process of attention at the output and then served as the input of the next module.
-Because of the lightness of attention module, its overhead can be ignored, and it can effectively improve the accuracy of the model.
-We validated our model through experiments on data sets obtained and labeled from Beijing Children's Hospital.
-Our experiment shows that compared with the model before adding the attention module, the calculation amount and the number of parameters of the model increase less and the performance improves, which proves the lightness and effectiveness of the model.
+We tested several models, and finally applied our method on the basis of PSPNet, and successfully obtained a performance improvement of 1.32 percentage points at a computational cost of 0.05%.
+We validated our model through experiments with one databse obtained and labeled from Beijing Children's Hospital.
+Our experiments show that compared with the model before adding the attention module, the calculation amount and the number of parameters of the model increase a little. and the performance improves, which demonstrate the lightweight and effectiveness of the model.

 \section*{ACKNOWLEDGMENT}